harishreddy1410/postcodeapp/README.md

 // made some code updates and executed the below command to deploy the latest change
 #### `npm run deploy`

-To delete the changes made use the below commands
+To delete the application use the below commands
 ### `aws s3 rm s3://postcode-react-webapp --recursive --profile developertwo`
 ### `aws cloudformation delete-stack --stack-name postcodeuistack --profile developertwo`